-In her tell-all biography, Leigh Bowery: The Life and Times of an Icon, Tilley says Bowery was arrested in 1991 for being “caught in a compromising position with another man at the toilets at Liverpool Street Station.”
+In her tell-all biography, Leigh Bowery: The Life and Times of an Icon, Tilley says Bowery was arrested in 1991 for being “caught in a compromising position with another man at the toilets at Liverpool Street Station” — cruising public restrooms.

-Bowery and his sexual partner had reportedly been discovered by a bathroom attendant who had been monitoring the toilets using a small mirror attached to a stick slid under the stall doors.
-The attendant had allegedly caught Bowery having sex there before and so he called the police.
+Bowery and his sexual partner had reportedly been discovered by a bathroom attendant who’d been monitoring the toilets using a small mirror attached to a stick slid under the stall doors.
+The attendant had allegedly caught Bowery cruising public restrooms there before, and so he called the police.

-Bowery worried that he might get deported back to London, so Freud helped out by paying for Bowery’s legal defense (though Tilley says he might’ve done so only because Bowery was a model for several of his portraits still in progress).
+Bowery worried that he might get deported, so Freud helped out by paying for Bowery’s legal defense (though Tilley says he might’ve done so only because Bowery was a model for several of his portraits still in progress).

 Because Bowery’s sexual partner was married to a woman, he denied all involvement and claimed that Bowery had pressured him into it.
 Thus, Bowery was charged with sexual assault.
 On the advice of his legal counsel, Bowery pled guilty and received a 400-pound fine.

-Tilley says Bowery resumed having public sex the very next day, but says that he stayed away from Liverpool Street Station for a few weeks, returning only in a different wig so that the bathroom attendant wouldn’t recognize him!
+Tilley says Bowery resumed having public sex the very next day but stayed away from Liverpool Street Station for a few weeks, returning only in a different wig so the bathroom attendant wouldn’t recognize him.

 4. George Michael (1998)

-When famous and beloved British pop singer George Michael was arrested for “engaging in a lewd act” in a public restroom of the Will Rogers Memorial Park, in Beverly Hills on April 7, 1998, he was not publicly out as a gay man.
+When famous and beloved British pop singer George Michael was arrested for “engaging in a lewd act” in a public restroom at Will Rogers Memorial Park in Beverly Hills on April 7, 1998, he was not yet publicly out as a gay man.

 But in a televised interview following the arrest, Michael came out as gay, admitting that he’d had previous relationships with women but had never had a same-sex relationship until the age of 27.